sammy00/mastering-bitcoin-2ed/chapter12-blockchain-applications/README.md

 - Emma buying the video streaming service (1 millibit/s) from Fabian using a payment channel

   1. Establish the channel with a tx (of total amount `a`) of Emma to a 2-of-2 multisignature address, with each of them holding one of the keys
-  2. For `t` second of video, Emma updates the channel balance in form a new commitment tx
+  2. For `t` second of video, Emma updates the channel balance in form of a new commitment tx

   - Crediting `t` millibits to Fabian's address
   - Refunding `a-t` millibits back to Emma's address

 > **Every commitment tx are sourced from the same 2-of-2 output from the funding tx**

 ### Making Trustless Channels